Ethansev/Discord-OctoBot/README.md

 ### What It Does
  - Adds -poo to the end of new user's name.
 (The theme of the server is toilet paper)
  - Responds to certain emojis with another emoji.
+ - Tells a your momma joke anytime the word mom (and other iterations) are typed.

 ### Future Plans
 - [ ] Add extra api functionalities
 - [ ] Add slash commands
 - [ ] Add twitch stream announcement for Sid
+- [ ] Add Dall-E commands (I just got access)

 <!--
 Purpose